matteocrippa/awesome-swift/README.md

 ### Network
-*A list of libs that allow you to decrease the amount of time spent to deal with http requests.*
+*A list of libs that allow you to decrease the amount of time spent dealing with http requests.*

 * [agent](https://github.com/hallas/agent) - http request agent.
 * [Alamofire](https://github.com/Alamofire/Alamofire) - elegant networking in Swift.